kellerflint/Course-Resources/content/AI - W8 Assignment.md

 Please review my project proposal and provide feedback.
 Check how well my proposal aligns with the following requirements.
 Check for clarity, concision and completeness in my writing.
 Give specific areas for improvement, if any.

 Proposal Requirements:
+*Keep the scope of work fairly small and focused.
+There are only a few weeks left of class so start with an MVP and if you have time, you can expand on it from there.*
 1. Project Topic:
     - Clearly state the topic or problem you plan to address in your final project.
 2. Project Category: